 - Is Bluetooth activated in the vehicle and in the mobile phone?
 Activate Bluetooth in the vehicle and in the mobile phone. - Do the Bluetooth passkeys on the mobile phone and the vehicle match?
-Enter the same passkey on the mobile phone and via the radio. - Is the passkey input taking longer than 30 seconds?
+Enter the same passkey on the mobile phone and via the on-board computer. - Is the passkey input taking longer than30 seconds?
 Repeat the pairing procedure. - Are too many Bluetooth devices connected to the mobile phone?
 If so, delete the connections with other devices on the mobile phone.

-- Is the mobile phone in power economy mode or does it only have a small amount of battery charge remaining?
-Charge the mobile phone in the snap-in adapter\ or via a charging cable. - Depending on the mobile phone, it may only be possible to connect one device to the vehicle.
+- Is the audio connection activated?
+Deactivate the audio connection. - ▶ Is the mobile phone in power economy mode or does it only have a small amount of battery charge remaining?
+Charge the mobile phone in the snap-in adapter or via a charging cable. - Depending on the mobile phone, it may only be possible to connect one device to the vehicle.
 Unpair the connected device from the vehicle and only pair and connect one device. - Is the mobile phone no longer responding?
 Switch the mobile phone off and back on again.
-Repeat the pairing procedure. - Delete the pairing on the mobile phone and possibly on the radio and retry.
+Repeat the pairing procedure. - ▶ Telephone functions not possible. - ▷ Is the mobile phone paired as an auxiliary phone and is the auxiliary phone function deactivated?
+Activate the function. - Outgoing call not possible?
+Connect the mobile phone as a telephone.